helix-editor/helix/book/src/workspace-trust.md

 from `.git` directory ownership — a malicious `.git/config` in a directory you happen to own is still treated as untrusted until you run `:workspace-trust`.

+### Jujutsu

+Jujutsu repositories are only supported when the workspace is fully trusted because Jujutsu itself does not expose a trust setting (yet).

+Jujutsu itself is fairly secure in that it does not allow bringing a configuration on clone (JJ repository and workspace configuration live outside of their relevant directory) but there is no way to transmit the `Trust::Reduced` setting to underlying Git operations so we choose to not allow any JJ operation unless the workspace is fully trusted.

+> [!NOTE]
+> If you use `level = "servers"`, you will not get a prompt to enable full
+> workspace trust by default, which means (for JJ repositories) that you
+> will not get diff markers, branch name or a populated changed files
+> picker until you run `:workspace-trust` manually.